-For 2020/2021, Council is proposing to levy Sewerage Service Availability Charges as set out below:

-An annual charge for sewer is applicable to each rateable assessment except:
+For 2022/2023, Council is proposing to levy Sewerage Service Availability Charges as setout below: An annual charge for sewer is applicable to each parcel of rateable land except:

-- a) Land which is more than 75 metres from a sewer of the Council and is not connected to the sewer: and - b) Land from which sewage could not be discharged into any sewer of the Council.

-1) Residential Sewer Charges
+- a) Land which is more than 75 metres from a sewer of the Council and is not connected to the sewer; and - b) Land from which sewage could not be discharged into any sewer of the Council. - 1) Residential Sewer Charges

-A Sewer Service Availability Charge is charged in respect of each Residential assessment for which the service is provided or is proposed to be provided.
-The Sewer Service Availability Charges for the year commencing 1 July 2020 are:
+A Sewer Service Availability Charge is charged in respect of each parcel of rateable land categorised within the Residential category for which the service is provided or is proposed to be provided.
+The Sewer Service Availability Charges to be levied for the year commencing 1 July 2022 are:

-Sewer Service Charge
+Sewer Service Availability Charge: